Recreation

 Woman's arms rolling up a yoga mat.

-Enrichment offers four whole family activities a year.
-Often, these family activities are the first interactions youth will have with Outlook Enrichment.
+Outlook Enrichment offers four whole family activities a year.
+These family activities are often the first interactions youth will have with us.

 Parents of blind youth and parents who have vision loss turn to Enrichment to provide accessible opportunities to engage in recreation opportunities and experience vision loss from the perspective of their loved ones.